What is a BR Tax Code?

 The tax code BR M1 is used as an emergency tax code, meaning it applies no personal allowance and taxes all income at the basic rate.
 This code is often temporary and should prompt you to contact HMRC for a review.
 It ensures that you are not underpaying taxes while your situation is clarified.

 When dealing with your taxes, it’s crucial to understand how BR codes are managed by HMRC.
-HMRC assigns this code when they lack complete information about your income or allowances.
+HMRC assigns this code when it lacks complete information about your income or allowances.
 Regularly checking your BR tax code HMRC online account can help ensure you are taxed correctly.

 Aside from the Basic Rate Code, there are several other tax codes HMRC uses to calculate your tax, such as: